Terrell Grice

-Terrell Grice is an American producer, singer-songwriter, and YouTuber.
-He is best known as the host of the variety talk show The Terrell Show, where he has interviewed guests including The Clark Sisters, Jade Novah, Lalah Hathaway, and Amber Riley.
-His channel has approximately 1,000,000 subscribers as of November 2021.
+Terrell Grice (born 1993) is an American producer, host, singer-songwriter, and YouTuber.
+He is best known as the host of the variety talk show The Terrell Show, where he has interviewed guests including Keke Palmer, Chloe Bailey, The Clark Sisters, Tia Mowry, Michelle Williams, Cynthia Erivo, Kelly Clarkson and Coco Jones.
+His channel has approximately 1.3 million subscribers as of September 2024.
+Grice has been twice nominated for the NAACP Image Award for Social Media Personality of the Year.

 Early life and education

 Grice was born and raised in the small town of Mullins, South Carolina.
 He moved to North Carolina with his mother when he was 14.
 Grice was raised a devout Christian and attended church regularly, where he also sang in the choir.
 He was not allowed to listen to secular music and grew up listening to gospel artists like Helen Baylor, Shirley Caesar, and the Winans.
-Grice began listening to R&B music during high school when a friend played Brandy's Have You Ever?.
+Grice began listening to R&B music during high school when a friend played him Brandy's Have You Ever?.

-He was a serious tennis player from age 11 and traveled regularly for games.
-He was undefeated until he sustained a shoulder injury as a high school junior.
-After having to stop playing tennis, Grice took a class about television that developed his interest in the entertainment industry.
+A serious player from age 11, he played tennis competitively.
+He had an undefeated record until a shoulder injury forced him to step away from the sport.
+After having to quit tennis, Grice took a class about television that developed his interest in the entertainment industry.
 He went on to receive his bachelor's degree in film making from Full Sail University.